Taught course

 Course content

-Our Counselling Children and Young People MSc is a multidisciplinary course that aims to promote an advanced level of knowledge and understanding that underpins practice in the area of Counselling with Children, Young People and their families.
+The University of Northampton’s Counselling Children and Young People MSc degree is a multidisciplinary course that aims to promote an advanced level of knowledge and understanding that underpins practice in the area of counselling with children, young people and their families.

-This course supports you in developing your skills and theoretical knowledge of counselling with children, young people and their families.
-If you have a particular interest in counselling work with children then this course is designed with you in mind, allowing you to develop the skills and knowledge needed to pursue a career in this field.
-This course will allow you to study alongside practitioners from health, social or voluntary services who work with children and young people, as well as graduates of psychology and other social and behavioural sciences, allowing you to learn from each other’s experiences as well as course materials.
+This postgraduate children counselling course supports you in developing your skills and theoretical knowledge of counselling with children, young people and their families.
+If you have a particular interest in counselling work with children, then this children’s counselling course is designed with you in mind, allowing you to develop the skills and knowledge needed to pursue a career in counselling.

 Qualification, course duration and attendance options